zhangyingerjelly/zhangyingerjelly.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a third year PhD student in the Zhejiang University, my research interests mainly lie in computational imaging of lensless optics, recommandation system.<br>
+I am a fourth-year PhD student at Zhejiang University.
+I graduated from information and electronical engineering college, Zhejiang University with a bachelor's degree in 2020. <br>
-I graduated from information and electronical engineering college, Zhejiang University with a bachelor's degree in 2020.
+Nowadays, I am a visiting phd student in National University of Singapore.

 Research Interests
 ======